Ohio Casino Control Commission approves 300 sports betting licenses - NewsBreak

 Ohio Casino Control Commission approves 300 sports betting licenses

-COLUMBUS , Ohio (WCMH) – Three professional sports teams in Ohio received approval Wednesday to conduct sports gambling at their home events starting in 2023.
+COLUMBUS, Ohio (WCMH) – Three professional teams in Ohio received approval Wednesday to conduct sports gambling at their home events starting in 2023.

-Ohio’s Casino Control Commission approved over 300 licenses, including to the Cleveland Browns , Columbus Crew and Cincinnati Reds , and solidified its newest batch of rules for companies looking to set up a sports betting shop on Jan.
-1.Vote for Friday Night Touchdown Game of the Week
+Ohio’s Casino Control Commission approved over 300 licenses, including to the Cleveland Browns, Columbus Crew and Cincinnati Reds, and solidified its newest batch of rules for companies looking to set up a sports betting shop on Jan.
+1.Is Ohio ready for sports betting?

 The seven-member commission considered 10 licensure applications from companies who it said submitted “complete and timely applications.”
 Of the 10 companies seeking licenses to offer gambling either through a website or app (type A) or in person (type B), licenses were approved for these eight: